-Episode 6: Software Engineering with A11Y
+Software Engineering with Accessibility

 Are you a developer/designer new to accessibility?
 You are guaranteed to find useful advice from Bill in this podcast.
 Bill Danbury is the lead software engineer and an accessibility expert at Tamman with 25 years of knowledge and experience in coding.
 Through his experience with digital accessibility, he emphasizes the importance of keeping the user in the forefront of design and reusable code.
 Bill emphasizes reading your site and understanding how it sounds, not just how it looks.
 In addition, Bill and the Tamman team tackle the common myth regarding digital accessibility and attractive design.
 It is true that a good interactive design can and should be made accessible!
 Tune in to listen to an inspiring expert on digital accessibility; from accessible design to life, there is something to learn for everyone in this podcast.